-Harvey Weinstein Will Reportedly Be Suspended From His Company
+Harvey Weinstein Fired From His Production Company

-Hollywood producer Harvey Weinstein will be suspended from his role at the Weinstein Company following allegations of sexual harassment, the Associated Press reports.
+Hollywood producer Harvey Weinstein has been fired from his job at the Weinstein Company following allegations of sexual harassment.

+“In light of new information about misconduct by Harvey Weinstein that has emerged in the past few days, the directors of The Weinstein Company - Robert Weinsten, Lance Maerov, Richard Koenigsberg and Taka Ben Ammar - have determined, and have informed Harvey Weinstein, that his employment with The Weinstein Company is terminated, effective immediately,” reads a statement from the company’s board of directors, obtained by Variety.

 Weinstein co-founded the film studio in 2005 with his brother, and has an ownership stake in it.
 It has produced some of Hollywood’s biggest hits, including “Django Unchained” and “The King’s Speech.”